nextflow-io/training/docs/basic_training/config.md

 ### Config process

-`process` [directives](https://www.nextflow.io/docs/latest/process.html#directives) allow the specification of settings for the task execution such as `cpus`, `memory`, `container`, and other resources in the pipeline script.
+Process [directives](https://www.nextflow.io/docs/latest/process.html#directives) allow the specification of settings for the task execution such as `cpus`, `memory`, `container`, and other resources in the pipeline script.

 This is useful when prototyping a small workflow script.